Does it snow in Portugal?

 The cultural and historical richness of the region also draws in travelers from far and wide.

-Located in the Castelo Branco district, Serra da Estrela is the coldest place in Portugal.
-Its highest point, with 1,993 meters of altitude, is called Torre.
+In the Castelo Branco district, Serra da Estrela is the coldest place in Portugal.
+Its highest point, Torre, is 1,993 meters above sea level.

-Loriga, Manteigas, Vale do Rossim, Penhas Douradas, Gouveia, and Covilhã are other spots close to Serra where you may find a lot of snowfall.
+Loriga, Manteigas, Vale do Rossim, Penhas Douradas, Gouveia, and Covilhã are other spots near Serra where snow may fall heavily.

 2. Parque Natural de Montesinho